ALSchwalm/ALSchwalm.github.io/_posts/2014-9-14-Lockless-Stack.md

 {% endhighlight %}

 In this implementation the 'work' step is somewhat hidden.
-Remember, however, that the 'expected' value (i.e., the first parameter to `compare_exchange_weak`) will be updated if the CAS fails.
+Remember, however, that the 'expected' value (the first parameter to `compare_exchange_weak`) will be updated if the CAS fails.
 This is the 'work' phase in this function.

-###The ABA Problem
+###Problems

 Is this the end?
 We've designed a stack using atomic variables and CAS loops.
 Is this stack correct?
 Unfortunately we are not so lucky.
 This implementation is still susceptible to two potential problems.
 The first of these is known as the ABA problem.
 This problem can be seen in the following example: